Functions

 Return value: TRUE if AText begins/starts with ASubText

 StartsStr determines if the substring ASubText begins the string AText using a case sensitive algorithm.
-If ASubText matches the begining of AText, the result is true, otherwise it is false.
+If ASubText matches the beginning of AText, the result is true, otherwise it is false.

 For a case insensitive comparison, use the StartsText routine.